Trial of Yolanda Saldívar: Second week

-Third week of trial
+Third week

 On October 23, the defense presented their closing arguments, claiming that the shooting was an accident and that Rivera was "not interested in pursuing justice.
 He wanted to make a case."
 They also argued that Rivera knew hours beforehand that the Saldívar case was "a big case" and had "wanted to be the one to get [her]."
 The defense claimed that Selena still referred to Saldívar as her "dearest friend" pointing out that the singer took her to the hospital, despite having a recording session scheduled that day.
 They reminded the jury that an employee demonstrated that the gun can "fire off" with "just one's little finger."
 The defense accused the prosecution of manipulating the jury's emotions by displaying photographs of Selena at the morgue, and the trail of blood from the motel room to the lobby.
 They concluded by telling the jury to not side with a "rabid father".

 In the prosecution's closing statement, Skurka told the jury that Selena "had been reduced to a mere picture thanks to the March 31 actions of the defendant."
-Skurka asked the jury why Saldívar, a nurse, did not administer first aid and why had she had not called 911 after accidentally shooting the singer in the back.
+Skurka asked the jury why Saldívar, a nurse, did not administer first aid and why had she had not called 911 after "accidentally" shooting the singer in the back.
 Skurka then provided details of the three different stories Saldívar used to explain the purchase of the gun, as well as the different stories about her alleged rape.
 The prosecutor pointed out that if Saldívar had wanted to commit suicide she had ample time to do so.
 Valdez took out a calendar for the month of March 1995 and chronologically pointed out the events preceding the killing of Selena.
 According to Valdez, Saldívar hated Quintanilla, Jr. and believed that she got revenge by killing his daughter, "someone he loved the most."